Dominic-wells/THM-Generator/readme.md

 1.  **Visit the THM-Generator site. https://dominic-wells.github.io/THM-Generator/ **
 2.  **Pick a Category:** Choose from Free-Info, Free-Easy, Free-Medium, Free-Hard, or Free-Insane.
-3.  **Get a Suggestion:** After selecting a category, a link to a random room from that category will appear.
+3.  **Get a Suggestion:** After selecting a category, a the room will open in a new tab.
 4.  **Dive In:** Click on the provided link to start your next adventure on TryHackMe!

 ## Additional Features